 In order to properly treat candida and yeast overgrowth, the first step is to understand what is causing candida to overgrow in the body.
 Each case may be different and therefore the needed treatment may be completely different as well.

-Also known as: candidiasis, yeast overgrowth, systemic candida, systemic yeast infection
+Also known as: candidiasis, yeast overgrowth, systemic candida, systemic yeast infection, candida overgrowth syndrome

 Candida overgrowth is a common fungal infection caused by a yeast-like fungi called candida.
 Candida is normally found in small amounts in the digestive system, mouth, vagina and skin.
-In a healthy state, the growth of candida is being controlled by the good bacteria in our body.
+In a healthy state, the growth of candida is being controlled by the good bacteria in our body (source 1, source 2, source 3)

-Candida overgrowth occurs when the balance between candida and the good bacteria in the body is being disturbed.
-Candida changes into a more aggressive fungal form that spreads and releases over 80 different toxins.
+Candida overgrowth syndrome occurs when the balance between candida and the good bacteria in the body is being disturbed.
+Candida as an opportunistic organism (source), changes into a more aggressive fungal form that spreads and releases over 80 different toxins.
 These toxins can get anywhere in the body, suppress the immune system and cause a wide variety of health issues all over the body.
-Most candida overgrowth and yeast infections are caused by a strand of yeast called Candida Albicans.
+Most candida overgrowth and yeast infections are caused by a strand of yeast called Candida Albicans. (source 1, source 2, source 3).

 Yeast Overgrowth and your well-being